Author: Dr. Jean-Paul Rodrigue

 2. Sustainability Challenges

 The issue of sustainability has become an increasingly important consideration for the transport industry.
 The need to balance economic efficiency, social factors, and the environment is being recognized.
 Of these three, economic efficiency has always been at the forefront, and governments have been important actors in regulating social conditions (safety, security, and working conditions).
-As global economic development increases welfare in many societies, additional pressures are emerging to regulate and innovate in the provisions of transport technologies and services.
+As global economic development increases welfare in many societies, additional pressures are emerging to regulate and innovate in the provision of transport technologies and services.

 Despite the strong historical relationships between transport and the environment, the latter has tended to be overlooked by the industry.
 This is rapidly changing, and environmental issues are likely to play an ever more important role in the transport industry, particularly over these core dimensions:

 - Transport and atmospheric pollution.
 Air quality standards are being implemented across jurisdictions.
 There are still striking differences between regions and between modes.
-For instance, most developing economies still have limited capabilities about enforcing environmental standards, such as vehicle emissions.
+For instance, most developing economies still have limited capabilities for enforcing environmental standards, such as vehicle emissions.
 However, the trend is towards greater control over emissions, which will affect modes and their respective competitiveness, particularly if a mode is subject to a greater degree of legislation than another.

 - Transport and water quality.
 The contribution of transport to the pollution of rivers and oceans is considerable and is only recently being addressed by international legislation.
 Significant progress has been made in a number of areas such as ballast water, waste, and oil spills.
 As regulation gets more comprehensive, the more the transport industry is impacted.
 This is particularly evident in matters relating to dredging, where environmental constraints are placing a growing financial burden on ports seeking to deepen channels to keep pace with the growth of vessel size.